Lisa Rinna Says ‘Nothing Is The Same’ After ‘Real Housewives Of Beverly Hills’ Season 9

 “Listen.
 What we do, is not that hard.
 We film for 4 months.
 We laugh, fight, we make up, whatever.
 We make a tv show.
 We are so blessed and so lucky to have a Job.
 For those who watch, Thank you!” she tweeted, via Us Weekly.
 “I felt like that needed to be said.
 We aren’t curing cancer here.
 It’s a f**king tv show.
 Ya know?! … And I think we all make a darn good tv show.”

-A short time later, Rinna was asked where Vanderpump had been amid production and in response, Rinna said she was on Vanderpump Rules.
-As fans well know, Vanderpump Rules is Vanderpump’s Real Housewives of Beverly Hills spinoff and often films at the exact same time.
+A short time later, Rinna was asked where Vanderpump had been amid production.
+In response, Rinna said she was on Vanderpump Rules.
+As fans well know, Vanderpump Rules is Vanderpump’s Real Housewives of Beverly Hills spinoff — and often films at the exact same time.

-While Vanderpump was absent for much of Season 9, she was still given a full time role on the show.
+While Vanderpump was absent for much of Season 9, she was still given a full-time role on the show.

-To see more of Rinna and her co-stars, don’t miss new episodes of The Real Housewives of Beverly Hills Season 9 on Tuesdays at 9 p.m. on Bravo TV.
+To see more of Rinna and her co-stars, don’t miss new episodes of The Real Housewives of Beverly Hills Season 9.
+The show airs on Tuesdays at 9 p.m. on Bravo TV.